ErpNetDocs/winclient/introduction/fields-management/user-system-setting.md

 - **Enable debug log**

 ## System settings
-- **Refresh cache** – when working with the system, a fraction of the data is saved on the PC and is later extracted from it.
-This will accelerate the workflow, although some data might not have been updated to the most recent version.When Refreshing cache, data is extracted from the server thus providing the latest information.
+- **Refresh cache** – when working with the system, a fraction of the data is saved on the PC and later extracted from it.
+This accelerates the workflow, but some data might not be updated to the most recent version.
+When Refreshing cache, data is extracted from the server, thus providing the latest information.
-- **Memory Usage** - a new window ‘Memory optimization’ will appear when clicking on the button.
-The selection should be based on the parameters of the computer the user is working on or whether the device is slower with a faster network, vice versa or they are nearly equal.
+- **Memory Usage** - if the button is clicked, a new ‘Memory optimization’ window will appear.
+Selection should be based on the parameters of the computer the user is working on, whether the device is slower on a faster network, vice versa, or nearly equal.
-- **Change Enterprise company and location** - this function allows switching the Company  company** or the branch they are working with.
-The function can be enabled through the **command ribbon** as well.
+- **Change Enterprise company and location** - this function allows switching the Company to the branch users are working with.
+The function can be enabled from the **command ribbon** as well.
-- **Change  password** -  here, the user can change their login password for the system.
-This function can be also opened through the *Settings* menu.
+- **Change password** - here, users can change their login passwords for the system.
+This function can also be opened from the *Settings* menu.
 - **Show remoting log**
 - **Exec stats** - used for analysing the work in the system.
-The journal gives information about the program functions called in and their execution time.
-Read more about **how to work** with Execution statistics
+The journal gives information about called-in program functions and their execution time.
+Read more about **how to work** with Execution statistics.
 - **Network Test**

 ## Notifications settings
 **@@name** is a system created with the purpose of securing and making business management easier.
-Live Notifications system aids the work of the user with its functions - creating reminders or receiving notifications in real time.
-Thus the user would not bother constantly thinking about when and what  needs to be done.
-Entering the task in the system would be enough.
-The user can turn off some of the notifications, which will accelerate the work of the system.
+Live Notifications aid the work of the user.
+The system creates reminders or receiving notifications in real-time.
+The user does not think about when and what needs to be done.
+Entering a task in the system would be enough.
+Some of the notifications can be turned off, which will accelerate the work of the system.
-- **Enable real-time notifications** -  if the option is marked, the notification system will be **enabled** showing real time notifications, such as reminders, emails or system notifications etc. Enabling the option would influence the whole system and all kinds of notifications.
+- **Enable real-time notifications** -  if this option is checked, the Notification system will be **enabled**, showing real time notifications, such as reminders, emails or system notifications.
-- **Notify for reminders** - by marking the option, showing reminders is allowed.
-Turning the reminder option on or off does not influence the email notifications.
+- **Notify for reminders** - if checked, it allows reminders to be shown.
+Turning it on or off does not affect the email notifications.
-- **Notify for new mail** - marking the option with a tick enables email notifications.
-Turning it on or on does not influence Reminders
+- **Notify for new mail** - ticking the option enables email notifications.
+Turning it on or off does not affect reminders.
 - **Performance benchmarking mode**